 Now, thanks to rapid advances in digital camera technology, that's all changed - no longer do you need an SLR body with a selection of costly lenses to capture high quality pictures of wildlife.

-For example, the recently announced Sony HX1 "super-zoom" camera features a 20X zoom range that's the equivalent of 28mm to 560mm on a 35mm camera.
-The Olympus SP-590UZ provides an even greater range with its 26x zoom, equal to a 26-676mm zoom.
+For example, the Nikon COOLPIX P510 16.1 MP CMOS Digital Camera has a jaw-dropping 42x zoom, equal to a 1000mm lens at the long end!
 Now imagine what it would cost to get that sort of lens range if you were using an SLR camera (whether film or digital).
-Tele lenses in the 500mm to 600mm range cost thousands of dollars!
+Telephoto lenses in the 500mm to 600mm range cost thousands of dollars.
+Nikon's 600mm f/4.0G Super Telephoto Lens, for example, costs around $9,750.00!

 Affordable Wildlife Cameras

-With this sort of camera you can take scenic pictures (with the lens set to wide angle), while also being able to zoom in on wildlife that's some distance away.
-It's also lighter and more compact than some of its bigger super-zoom cousins, 9 megapixels is more than enough to make 10" x 12" or even bigger enlargements, and the price won't break the bank.
+With this sort of camera you can take scenic pictures (with the lens set to wide angle), while also being able to zoom in on wildlife that's a loooong distance away.
+It's also lighter and more compact than a digital SLR camera, 12 megapixels is more than enough to make 10" x 12" or even bigger enlargements, and the price won't break the bank.

-While standard compact cameras, usually fitted with something like a 3X zoom lens (about 35-105mm), are good for all-round travel and holiday pictures, they don't offer sufficient magnification to capture exceptional wildlife photos.
+While standard compact cameras, usually fitted with something like a 3x zoom lens (about 35-105mm equivalent), are good for all-round travel and holiday pictures, they don't offer sufficient magnification to capture exceptional wildlife photos.

 Should you be limited to a camera like this on safari, you can still get some excellent shots of larger animals like elephant and giraffe or possibly herds of antelope, zebra, or buffalo.
 You could even be lucky enough to come across a pride of lions on a kill near to your vehicle.